lanyeeee/kurisu_u/example.md

     conn->Send(buf);
 }

+void OnConn(const std::shared_ptr<kurisu::TcpConnection>& conn)
+{
+    // If you want this connection to be added to the ShutdownTimingWheel
+    // you need to call the AddToShutdownTimingWheel()

+    // in this example all connections added if (conn->Connected())
+        conn->AddToShutdownTimingWheel();
+}
 int main()
 {
     kurisu::EventLoop loop;
     kurisu::TcpServer server(&loop, kurisu::SockAddr(5005), "echo");

     server.SetMessageCallback(OnMsg);
+    server.SetConnectionCallback(OnConn);

-    //very similar to  netty's LengthFieldBasedFrameDecoder
+    // very similar to  netty's LengthFieldBasedFrameDecoder
     server.SetLengthCodec(65535, 0, 4, 0, 0);

     std::string msg = "heartbeat";
-    //If you don't set it, the default msg is "\0\0\0\0",4 bytes total server.SetHeartbeatMsg(msg.data(), (int)msg.size());
+    // If you don't set it, the default msg is "\0\0\0\0",4 bytes total server.SetHeartbeatMsg(msg.data(), (int)msg.size());
-    server.SetHeartbeatInterval(5);  //Send heartbeat msg every 5 seconds.
+    server.SetHeartbeatInterval(5);  // Send heartbeat msg every 5 seconds.

-    //If no msg comes from the client for 15 seconds, disconnect the client. server.SetShutdownInterval(15);
+    // If no msg comes from the client for 15 seconds, it will be forcibly closed server.SetShutdownInterval(15);

     server.Start();